 Without an integrated backend that provides such services, any visualization service will not reach the scale and depth needed to create on-the-fly visualizations from heterogeneous data sources.
 Among the most complex problems that such a backend needs to solve is the matching of data sources to different visualizations.
 Several solutions have been proposed, but there is still no widely accepted standard to flexibly integrate and visualize heterogeneous data sources.
 In general the problem of resolving the entities from different datasets to the same common real-world entities is known as data matching or record linkage since the 1960s (Koudas et al., 2006).
-More recent solutions to address the problem of flexible integration for automated visualization include schema matching (Cammarano et al., 2007), ontology based information extraction and integration (Buitelaar et al., 2008), data wrangling (Kandel et al., 2011) or proactive wrangling (Guo et al., 2011) via interactive data transformation scripts, scalable data curation (Stonebraker et al., 2013), human data wrangling following a crowdsourcing approach (Clow, 2014), as well as visual embedding and visual product spaces (Demiralp et al., 2014).
+More recent solutions to address the problem of flexible integration for automated visualization include schema matching (Cammarano et al., 2007), ontology based information extraction and integration (Buitelaar et al., 2011) via interactive data transformation scripts, scalable data curation (Stonebraker et al., 2013), human data wrangling following a crowdsourcing approach (Clow, 2014), as well as visual embedding and visual product spaces (Demiralp et al., 2014).